 Extra Credit: For the first week of school, I leave notes in their lunches (although I do this frequently throughout the year), and plan something fun for the following weekend so they have something to look forward to.

-Zahra Sandberg, Lifestyle Blogger at Love Zahra
+Zahra Sandberg, Blogger

 Best Back-to-School Tip: Get wake-up times and bedtimes set a few weeks in advance.